 The FUTURE ACT (Incentivizing Clean Thermal Energy Sources)

 Since 1997 the state legislature in Massachusetts has required electricity utilities to gradually increase their reliance on renewable energy sources through Renewable Portfolio Standards (RPS).
 Massachusetts is one of 29 states to use the RPS process.
 Roughly half of the growth in US renewable generation and capacity since 2000 can be attributed to the implementation of these standards.
 Unfortunately, there is not a proper analogue for gas utilities.
 Thermal generation continues to be sourced from dirty fossil fuel sources such as natural gas and oil.
 The FUTURE (For a Utility Transition to Using Renewable Energy) Act (H.2849, S.1940) is a bill currently in the Massachusetts state house and senate that addresses this deficiency.

 Specifically, this bill amends several sections of the Massachusetts General Laws, specifically statutes related to the management and regulation of utilities.
-This act broadens the enforcement of safety standards, energy efficiency goals, carbon emission reductions to include gas utilities.
+Local authorities may already use Utility Management Software to help them with things like billing, but this act broadens the enforcement of safety standards, energy efficiency goals, carbon emission reductions to include gas utilities.
 Furthermore, it includes language around the timely fixing of leaks and the power of municipalities to claim property damage from utilities related to leaks.

 This is particularly important for Massachusetts, which has the second oldest gas infrastructure in the country, meaning it is particularly susceptible to leaks and explosions.
 In 2017, there were 27,731 leaks reported, with 15,829 still unrepaired at year’s end.
 Over $9 billion dollars have been committed to replacing old pipes with new ones.